Who should get tested for current infection?

 CDC recommends that anyone with any signs or symptoms of COVID-19 get tested, regardless of vaccination status or prior infection.
 If you get tested because you have symptoms or were potentially exposed to the virus, you should stay away from others pending test results and follow the advice of your healthcare provider or a public health professional.

 If you test positive and are an older adult or someone who is at high risk of getting very sick from COVID-19, treatment may be available.
-Contact a health care provider right away after a positive test to determine if you are eligible, even if your symptoms are mild right now.
+Contact a healthcare provider right away after a positive test to determine if you are eligible, even if your symptoms are mild right now.

 Don’t delay: Treatment must be started within the first few days to be effective.